-NOTE: record the time as 60 seconds if the patient can't lift the jug with one hand the instructions as follows:
+NOTE: record the time as 60 seconds if the patient can't lift the jug with one hand

 Now test the LEFT hand.
-Reverse the laminated sheet, positioning of items and reverse
+Reverse the laminated sheet and positioning of item.
+Use the following instructions:

 Item 1: Put a Tubigrip stocking over the hand